King Arthur and the Half-Man

 The youth greeted him joyously, and they began their usual match.
 The sullen field hands stopped to watch them.
 An aged Druid, whom Arthur had brought ashore with him to give the old man air and exercise from the boat, opened his weak eyes and closed them again.

-The second test was far more difficult; the boy, now grown to a man, and seeming to grow older and stronger before their very eyes, twice forced Arthur to the ground either with hip or shoulder, but never with both, while the crowd closed in breathlessly around; and the half-blind old Druid, who had himself been a wrestler in his youth, called warningly aloud, "Save thyself, O king!"
+The second test proved far more difficult.
+The boy, now grown to a man, and seeming to grow older and stronger before their very eyes, twice forced Arthur to the ground either with hip or shoulder, but never with both, while the crowd closed in breathlessly around.
+The half-blind old Druid, who had himself been a wrestler in his youth, called warningly aloud, "Save thyself, O King!"